A good knowledge of maths and the ability to apply it is an essential part of our everyday lives.

 The problem with only learning maths at school is that children sometimes become too distant from the subject when they are elsewhere.

 This means that if the child encounters a problem in school math, they are less likely to mention it to their parents as the discussion would take place out of the school context, whether it's KS3 or GCSE maths revision.

 Rightly or wrongly, if parents do not play an active role in giving their child homework help, for example, it does not occur to the learner that their parents may be able to help them since they do not attend their maths classes.

 On the other hand, being at home could be a way of avoiding maths, especially if solving math problems and answering maths quizzes makes them anxious.

 Whether they are learning about algebra, geometry or plotting coordinates, math can prove to be a fun and stimulating discipline for children who have a natural curiosity about the world around them.

-By placing maths in a familiar context, you will familiarise yourself with the math concepts and increase your children’s confidence asking you questions.
+By placing maths in a familiar context, you will familiarise yourself with the math concepts and increase your children's confidence asking you questions.
 All children are capable of learning math, so prepare to be surprised!
-This can also be true with a maths tutor; learning what your child is learning can also help erase any fears and add extra support to their learning.
+This can also be true with an online math tutor; learning what your child is learning can also help erase any fears and add extra support to their learning.